African All Stars Transfer News & Rumours: Bayern Munich launch £69m bid for Nicolas Pepe | Goal.com

 Los Blancos were reportedly linked with the Senegal international before Zidane left the helm in May 2018 and they are ready to revive their interest in the forward who has scored 17 Premier League goals this season.

-Mane is in a rich vien of form having returned 11 goals in last 11 appearances for the Reds.
+Mane is enjoying a rich vein of form having returned 11 goals in last 11 appearances for the Reds.

 Wanyama set for Tottenham exit